 Weekend markets around the city feature entertainment, fresh produce and interesting fashion, arts and crafts and souvenir ideas for the whole family.

-Mild weather makes winter the perfect time to enjoy Sydney’s many natural wonders.
 For the cost of a ferry ticket, tour Sydney Harbour at your own pace from Circular Quay.
 Take the kids island-hopping and discover Sydney’s convict heritage, maritime past and great spots for waterfront picnics.

 Explore bushwalking trails for all ages and fitness levels, from the coastline to the inner harbour, forests and waterways.
 Work up a sweat on the spectacular Bondi to Coogee Coastal Walk, where you might spot a migrating whale from May to November.